visharetech/asim_docker/readme.md

 #docker run -it vishare

 # The -v option in Docker is used to create a volume mount, which allows you to share files between your host machine and a Docker container.
-# Below example demonstrates how to mount the current example directory in Windows host to the /mnt/example
+# Below example demonstrates how to mount the current workspace directory in Windows host to the /mnt/workspace
 # For example, in windows, mount .\workspace to /mnt/workspace:
 docker run -v .\workspace:/mnt/workspace -it vishare
 ```